bertofurth/Seagate-Central-Utils/README.md

 OpenSuse : zypper search tool-name
 Debian : apt search tool-name

+### Seagate Central native libraries and headers
+If you're having difficulty compiling a component library, then an alternative approach might be to see if the library already exists as a native library on the Seagate Central and then copy it to the build host for linking.

+The build scripts are configured to search under the "sc-libs" subdirectory of the base working directory for libraries in the "sc-libs/usr/lib" and "sc-libs/lib" directories.
+The same goes for header files and "sc-libs/usr/include".

 ## Troubleshooting Installation
 Here are some issues commonly encountered when installing newly